Magnetar counterparts, kinematics and birth sites with HST and JWST: Discussion

 Given our selection criteria, slow-moving magnetars which are not particularly red or variable (or happen to have similar magnitudes in the relevant epochs) may have been missed.
 Our selection may therefore be biased towards faster moving objects.
-For example, the source in the error circle of Swift\,J1834 appears to be moving against the bulk motion of objects in the field (Figure \ref{fig:cp_ident_no}).
+For example, the source in the error circle of SWIFTJ1834 appears to be moving against the bulk motion of objects in the field (Figure \ref{fig:cp_ident_no}).
 However, its displacement across the 5 year baseline is only $\sim 2\sigma$ outside the scatter of all sources in the field.
 Given that the source is also not anomalous in colour and variability, we cannot yet confidently claim it as the counterpart.
 Further imaging on longer temporal baselines could determine whether this source truly has a discrepant proper motion for its field.
+However, even in the cases where we only have an upper limit on the velocity (assuming the counterpart was detected at all), the magnetars would need to be close to these upper limits to extend the magnetar distribution into the pulsar high velocity tail, as shown in Figure \ref{fig:vt}.

 Conversely, for high proper motions $>15$\,mas\,yr$^{-1}$, over baselines of $>5$ years, the object could have moved sufficiently that it is not recognised as the same object.
-This is because we use a matching radius of 75\,mas to identify the same sources between different images.
-Similarly, objects could have moved outside the X-ray error circle, as these are static and typically from several years prior to the first HST observations \citep{2014ApJS..212....6O}.
+A standard matching radius of 75\,mas is used to identify the common sources between images, but is extended by a factor of 2-3 inside the X-ray error circles to account for the possibility of high proper motion objects here.
+However, very high proper motion objects could have moved outside the X-ray error circle entirely, as the error circles are static and typically from observations taken several years prior to the first HST observations \citep{2014ApJS..212....6O}.
 This is a potential bias against the detection of very high velocity objects.
 To investigate, we visually inspect the images of every magnetar, blinking the images between epochs to check for high proper motions and/or objects leaving the X-ray error circle.
 This is effective because large changes in position are obvious by eye (e.g. the motion of 1RXSJ\,1708, with $\mu \sim$13\,mas\,yr$^{-1}$, is clearly visible when the images are blinked).
 We find no high-proper motion objects in the vicinity of the magnetar X-ray localisations, aside from those already identified as counterparts with the default selection criteria.
 We therefore conclude that a potential selection bias against very high v$_{\rm t}$ objects has not played a role in this sample.